TEFL means Teaching English as Foreign Language

 We will assign your tutor within 24 hours or on the next working day.

-In this unlikely event, simply email us that you have decided to withdraw within 14 days and return any materials sent to you to receive a full refund.
-See our Terms and Conditions for more details.
+In this unlikely event, simply email us that you have decided to withdraw within 14 days.
+Providing no work has been completed on the course, you will receive a full refund.
+See our Terms and Conditions (Section 7) for more details.

 Weekend course students will receive a TEFL certificate.
-We will also let you know when schools contact us looking to recruit our graduates through our regular magazine E-Global.
+We will also let you know when schools contact us looking to recruit our graduates through our regular emails.

 TESOL CV help is provided in the modules but for more individual help in your search for work, contact our office via your student login page.